Steel Legs for 28 Inch Desks

 This blog is adapted from a video from Blacktail Studio, a Youtuber and craftsman who creates fine furniture and home decor, who is also a dear customer of Flowyline Design.

-1. Choosing the layout.
+Choosing the Layout

 This desk is essentially going to be a big single slab solid wood desk with a kind of a hybrid live edge aspect to it.